What Is Cost of Goods Sold?

 Total Sales - COGS = Margin

 For example, if you sold $100,000 worth of shoes during the same month you calculated above for COGS you would subtract your COGS of $60,000 to determine your gross margin of $40,000.
-Gross margin can be expressed as a dollar amount or a %, but the % is the most common way to review and analyze gross margin.
-(Here is a great article to help you with gross margin.)
+Gross margin can be expressed as a dollar amount or a percent, but the percent is the most common way to review and analyze gross margin.